ReadOnce Transformers: Reusable Representations of Text for Transformers: Introduction

-Since \sysenc are computed only once and can be cached, we can train and infer with models 2x-5x faster than standard approaches, with only a marginal drop in accuracy (about 3 F1 points on QA and 4 Rouge-L points on summarization for a 2x speedup).
-The compression ratio parameter of our representations provides an easy way to trade off this computation time with accuracy.
+Our experiments demonstrate that these representations are more effective at capturing information compared to baseline approaches.
+Our representations also generalize to other tasks such as multi-hop QA~\cite{hotpotqa}, abstractive QA~\cite{Kocisk2018NarrativeQA}, and summarization~\cite{Narayan2018DontGM}.
+Since \sysenc are computed only once, we can train and infer with models 2x-5x faster than standard approaches, with only a marginal drop in accuracy (about 3 F1 points on QA and 4 Rouge-L points on summarization for a 2x speedup).
+Moreover, the compression ratio parameter $K$ of our representations provides an easy way to trade off computation time with accuracy.
+Specifically, our analysis suggests that the resulting model has a computation cost of roughly $1/2R + 3/4K^2$ of the base LM, where $R$ is the frequency of document reuse.

-Further, our experiments simulating a long document setting demonstrate that \sysname, by virtue of their information-capturing yet compressed representations, substantially outperform a standard, truncation-based usage of transformer models when the document text is too long to fit in them.
-Our approach thus provides a novel way to use existing transformer models to handle large documents, complementing a recent line of research on designing novel transformer architectures specifically for long documents~\cite{Beltagy2020Longformer,Zaheer2020BigBird}.
+Additionally, our compressed representation enables us to efficiently combine information from long (or multiple) documents enabling more accurate long-document summarization~\cite{Cohan2018ADA} without needing costly pre-training of new LMs~\cite{Beltagy2020Longformer,Zaheer2020BigBird}.